Code-Institute-Submissions/MikeR94-CI-Project-Portfolio-2/README.md

 * The photos were compressed using [Compressor](https://compressor.io/)

 ### Code
-* The code for the hiscores was based off guidance and inspiration from a user name [Minna N](https://dev.to/minna_xd).
+* The code for the hiscores was based off guidance and inspiration from a player name [Minna N](https://dev.to/minna_xd).
 I used this link [DevTo](https://dev.to/minna_xd/adding-a-high-score-table-to-javascript30-whack-a-mole-4adk) to gain a good understanding of what is required to create a hiscores system using local storage and then implemented a version of my own for The Astronomy Quiz.
 * For the contact form, I wanted to be able to actually receive emails and understand how that can be achieved.
-I stumbled upon a brilliant website called [EmailJS](https://www.emailjs.com/docs/user-guide/creating-email-templates/) that has some very clear and informative documentation which explains how you can embed a working email system on your website.
+I stumbled upon a brilliant website called [EmailJS](https://www.emailjs.com/docs/player-guide/creating-email-templates/) that has some very clear and informative documentation which explains how you can embed a working email system on your website.
 * When searching how I could implement audio through JavaScript, I found this [StackOverflow](https://stackoverflow.com/questions/9419263/how-to-play-audio) post which explained some basic concepts on how to achieve it.
 After managing to implement audio on my quiz, I decided to refactor the code to make it more readable and also reusable.
-* I feel like adding a timer on a quiz can make it more engaging for the user and provide a better user experience.
+* I feel like adding a timer on a quiz can make it more engaging for the player and provide a better player experience.
 After searching online for some information, I found this [StackOverflow](https://stackoverflow.com/questions/44314897/javascript-timer-for-a-quiz) post which shows a basic example of a countdown timer.
 After understanding the fundamentals behind it, I decided to implement it but refactor it to suit my needs.

 [Back to top](<#contents>)